 Have you hit the gym a few times and now find yourself ready to take the next step in your climbing journey by purchasing your own harness?
 If so, read on!
 As a new climber, hunting for gear can feel overwhelming and intimidating.
 In this article, we will walk through a few types of harnesses, how to properly fit a harness, and give tips on making sure you’re investing in the gear that’s best for you.

 Let’s start with the basics- different sorts of climbing harnesses.
-Harness types are abundant for all kinds of climbing, but for this article, we will focus on two harness types most commonly used for indoor climbing.
+Harness types are abundant for all kinds of climbing, but this article will focus on the two harness types most commonly used for indoor climbing.

 Sport or Gym Harnesses

 Sport harnesses are the most basic style of climbing harnesses.
 Made to be minimal and lightweight, they lack some of the durability, comfort, and add-ons of other harnesses.
 The material and padding on sports harnesses tend to be thinner, offering less support and cushioning for your back, waist, and legs.
 Waistbands of sport harnesses will have either a single plate, automatic style buckle, or a two plate, double backing style buckle.
 Both types of buckles serve the same purpose.
 They’re just different equipment styles and therefore require other familiarities with the correct safety checks.
 The buckle’s ‘tail’ (the end of the material secured through and coming out from a buckle) is what you will use to adjust the tightness of your waistbelt and leg loops.
 Sport harnesses, however, often lack buckles for adjusting on leg loops, allowing a less personalized fit.